iBrick/opendaylight-oxygen-setup/xrvr-5/README.md

 On subsequent launches you only need ./XRstart.sh.

 ### Key scripts are:

+**XRget.sh** gets the XR image from the repo.
+Takes 2 parameters:

+1. CCO ID
+2. API key

+please see https://xrdocs.github.io/getting-started/steps-download-iosxr-vagrant (though here we get the .iso not the .box)

 **XRcopy.sh** copies the XR image once for each node (e.g. to xrvr-a.vmdk).